Achievable logoAchievable logo

 The 1st derivative f′(x) tells you about the slope of the tangent line to f(x) at any x.

-The 2nd derivative f′′(x) tells you about the concavity of f(x).
+The 2nd derivative f′′(x) tells you about the shape of f(x).

-Determine which of the 4 graphs A through D could be the graph of f(x).
+Which one of the 4 graphs below could be the graph of f(x)?

 • At x=−2: f′(x) changes from negative to positive → relative min at x=−2.